Israel, Cyprus and Greece agree to link power grids via subsea cable

 With a length of about 1,500 km and a maximum depth of 2,700 metres, it will be the longest and deepest subsea electricity cable to have ever been constructed, it said.

-Steinitz said the cable “will allow us to receive electricity backing from the power grids of the European continent in times of emergency and more importantly will also support our ability to significantly increase reliance on solar power generation.”
+It will cover three sections of the Mediterranean: some 310 kilometres between Israel and Cyprus, about 900 kilometres between Cyprus and Crete, and about 310 additional kilometres between Crete and mainland Greece.

+Greek power grid operator IPTO has started construction of the Crete-mainland part, seen concluding by 2023.
+The Greek operator and Eurasia have been working closely to make sure the two cables link to each other efficiently, an IPTO official said.

-The Israeli ministry said that the European Union has recognised the cable as a “Project of Common Interest” and was willing to partly fund it.
+The European Union has recognised the cable as a “Project of Common Interest”, categorising it as a project it is willing to partly finance.

 Our Standards: The Thomson Reuters Trust Principles.